About LEGO® Braille Bricks

 With thousands of audio books and computer programs on the market today, fewer young people are learning Braille.
 Yet, individuals with blindness or impaired vision all over the world rely on Braille to work, study and enjoy their daily lives to the fullest.
 This simplistic but highly practical educational tool will teach a range of skills needed to thrive.

-The LEGO Foundation and LEGO Group are behind this pioneering project that will help children with blindness or visual impairment learn Braille in a playful and engaging way using moderated LEGO bricks.
+The LEGO Foundation and LEGO Group are behind this pioneering project that will help children with blindness or visual impairment learning Braille in a playful and engaging way using moderated LEGO bricks.
 We have teamed up with blind associations to develop, test and launch the concept known as LEGO® Braille Bricks.
+We offer a range of activities and materials that supports professionals using the brick kit when teaching braille.

 The project is entirely non-for-profit for all parties involved.
 Distribution will be handled through participating partner networks.
 Please refer to the official partner list in the countries where we launch.